modern-influence-of-ancient-warriors

 Mamluk Carpets in European Collections

 Even before the empire fell, Mamluk carpets were highly sought-after luxury goods in Europe.
 They appear frequently in Renaissance paintings, particularly in Italian and Flemish religious art.
-They were painted draped over tables in paintings of the Madonna and Child, or laid at the feet of monarchs and saints.
-This practice demonstrates the high status and exotic appeal of these objects.
-Artists like Carlo Crivelli and Hans Holbein the Younger painted them with such accuracy that art historians can often identify the specific type of Mamluk carpet depicted.
-These carpets were collected by the nobility and the church as treasures, often displayed as wall hangings rather than floor coverings to preserve their intricate designs and vibrant colors.
+Artists such as Carlo Crivelli, Hans Memling, and Hans Holbein the Younger painted them with remarkable accuracy, draping them over tables in paintings of the Madonna and Child or laying them at the feet of saints and monarchs.
+These paintings provide valuable evidence for the dating and original appearance of surviving carpets, as they show colors and patterns that have since faded or been damaged.
+For example, Hans Memling's portrait of a donor with a Mamluk carpet from the 1470s preserves a precise record of a carpet that no longer exists.
+This practice of depicting Mamluk carpets in European art demonstrates their high status and exotic appeal.
+They were collected by the nobility and the church as treasures, often displayed as wall hangings rather than floor coverings to preserve their intricate designs and vibrant colors.
+They were even used as diplomatic gifts, presented to European rulers by Mamluk envoys.

 Preservation and Scholarship in the Modern Era